-Appendix: Additional Data on the Ownership of Mutual Funds, 2013
+Appendix: Additional Data on the Ownership of Mutual Funds, 2014

 Figure A1 presents the data displayed in Figure 1 for all years, along with the total number of U.S. households.
-Mutual fund incidence in 2013 reflects a revised questionnaire that better represents mutual fund ownership by U.S. households.
-Standard statistical methods (imputation) to deal with uncertain responses were used from 2000 to 2012 to better represent 401(k) and 403(b) plan participants who own mutual funds.
-The revisions to the 2013 questionnaire make the imputations used from 2000 to 2012 unnecessary.
-Figure A2 reports the average number of mutual fund owners per household and millions of individuals owning mutual funds (the latter also is reported in Figure 2).
+Mutual fund incidence in 2014 reflects a revised sampling and weighting methodology (a dual frame sample including landline and cell phone samples) that better represents mutual fund ownership by U.S. households.
+25 Standard statistical methods (imputation) to deal with uncertain responses were used from 2000 to 2014 to better represent 401(k) and 403(b) plan participants who own mutual funds.
+26 Figure A2 reports the average number of mutual fund owners per household and millions of individuals owning mutual funds (the latter also is reported in Figure 2).